dyka3773/tech-notes/Kafka/README.md

 ### Other Useful Tools

 - REST Proxy - It is a service that is used to manage the Kafka cluster using a REST API.
 It is usually deployed as a docker container and usually on the same machine as the Kafka cluster.
 It is also usually deployed with the Schema Registry (see [this](#schema-registry)).
 - KSQL - It is a streaming SQL engine that is used to query the Kafka cluster using SQL queries.
-It allows you to create streams and tables from topics, join streams and tables, filter streams and tables, etc.
+It allows you to create streams and tables from topics, join streams and tables, filter streams and tables, etc. (see also [this](./ksqldb.md))
 - Kafka Connect - It is a service that is used to connect the Kafka cluster with other systems.
 It allows you to create connectors that can be used to read data from other systems and write them to Kafka topics or read data from Kafka topics and write them to other systems.
 It also allows you to create transformations that can be used to transform the data before writing them to Kafka topics or after reading them from Kafka topics.
 - Control Center - It is a service that is used to monitor the Kafka cluster.
 It allows you to monitor the topics, the producers, the consumers, the brokers, etc. It also allows you to create alerts for when something goes wrong with the Kafka cluster.